 - Students taking courses off campus must be in good academic standing.

 - Credits not pre-approved will not be considered for transfer.

 Transferology can help with all of your college transfer equivalency needs.
 Transferology allows students to get information about course equivalencies, programs, courses and degree audits among a number of participating institutions.

 Credit by Examination

 Good Samaritan College also grants credit, on a limited basis, for the College-Level Examination Program (CLEP) of the College Entrance Examination Board.
+If you have taken college coursework that was not accepted either due to age of credit or number of credit hours, please inquire with the Registrar about CLEP options.
 Students must meet the American Council on Education (ACE) recommended credit-granting scores in order to earn the credit.
 If the CLEP score is below the recommended score, the student may not retake the CLEP for credit.